 Corning Natural Gas Corporation Employees Savings Plan.
-All employees of Corning Gas who work for more than 1,000 hours per year and who have completed one year of service may enroll in the savings plan at the beginning of each calendar quarter.
-Under the savings plan, participants may contribute up to 50% of their wages.
-Corning Gas matches one-half of the participant's contributions up to a total of 3% of the participant's wages.
+All employees of Corning Gas who work for more than 1,000 hours per year, are 21 years of age or older, and who have completed one year of consecutive service may enroll in the savings plan at the beginning of each calendar quarter.
+Under the savings plan, Corning Gas matches one-half of up to 6% of the participant's contributions.
 Matching contributions vest in the participants' accounts at a rate of 20% per year and become fully vested after five years.
-All participants may select one of ten investment plans, or a combination of plans, for their account.
-Distribution of amounts accumulated under the savings plan occurs upon the termination of employment or death of the participant.
+All participants may select from the current available investments.
+Distribution of amounts accumulated under the savings plan occurs upon the request of the plan participant.
 The savings plan also contains loan and hardship withdrawal provisions.